jacklavelle286/iot-nuke/README.md

 ### Prerequisites

 - AWS Management and Development accounts under AWS Organizations.
-- An IoT button configured in AWS IoT 1-Click.
+- An IoT button
+- a default VPC in the destination account

 ### Steps